SilentDevCoPro/Portfolio/Kiwiguard/README.md

 kiwiguard is a real-time system monitoring dashboard that collects, processes, and displays server and container metrics.
 It helps users track CPU, memory, and disk usage in real-time from multiple servers or containers.

 The project consists of two main components:

-* Collector: The dashboard and API responsible for receiving and visualizing the metrics.
+* Collector: The dashboard and API responsible for receiving metrics.
+* Dashboard: Gets metrics from the Collector and visualizing them.
 * Agent: A lightweight script running on each server/container that gathers system metrics and sends them to the collector.

 ## Features